mahenmj/maersk-pricing-analysis---Landside-Transportation/README.md

-# A.P.
-Moller - Maersk

-Landside transportation pricing analysis — CM1, EBIT, win rate modeling  Topics: python, pandas, pricing-analysis, logistics, data-analysis

-## Overview
+# A.P Moller-Maersk Landside Transportation Pricing Analysis

-This project simulates and analyzes a landside transportation pricing dataset to demonstrate the analytical thinking required for a Pricing Analyst role.
+This project simulates a landside transportation pricing dataset and analyzes how price position affects win rate, CM1, EBIT, and customer profitability.

+It was built to reflect the kind of analytical thinking needed for a Landside Transportation Product Analyst role, where pricing decisions must balance competitiveness, margin, and customer value.

+## Key Takeaway

+The analysis shows that pricing slightly below to near the competitor creates the best balance between win rate and margin.
+Pricing too high reduces wins, while pricing too low can hurt profitability.

 ## What This Project Covers

-- Transportation cost modeling across drayage, inland, linehaul, and store delivery
+- Transportation cost modeling across drayage, inland, linehaul, and store delivery.
-- CM1 (Gross Profit) and EBIT profitability analysis by mode and customer
+- CM1 and EBIT profitability analysis by mode and customer.
-- Price competitiveness analysis using a probabilistic win/loss model
+- Price competitiveness analysis using a probabilistic win/loss model.
-- Identification of loss-making shipments and repricing recommendations
+- Identification of loss-making shipments and repricing opportunities.
-- Customer profitability ownership across 5 accounts
+- Customer profitability ownership across five accounts.

-## Key Finding
-Win rate drops from 92% when priced well below the competitor to 17% when priced significantly above.
-The optimal pricing zone is slightly below to at parity with the competitor — maximising both win rate and margin.

 ## Tools Used

-- Python (pandas, numpy, matplotlib)
+- Python.
+- pandas.
+- numpy.
+- matplotlib.
-- Jupyter Notebook
+- Jupyter Notebook.

-## Files
+## Note

-- `Maersk.ipynb` — full analysis notebook
-- `landside_pricing_dataset.csv` — simulated shipment dataset (300 records)
+This is a simulated dataset created for portfolio and interview purposes, not real company data.